EISCAT: The mainland system

 The receiving antennas in Sodankylä, Finland and Kiruna, Sweden, is fully steerable 32 meter parabolic dish antennas.
-The receivers include multiple channels the UHF radar and the VHF radars.
+The receivers include multiple channels for the UHF radar and the VHF radars.
 The data are pre-processed in signal processors, displayed and analysed in real-time and can be recorded to mass storage media.

+The Kiruna antenna was demolished on 13 October 2024, and the Sodankylä antenna was demolished on 23 April 2025.

 EISCAT Svalbard Radar

-The location in Longyearbyen, Svalbard, high above the arctic circle and near the north pole, offers unique capabilities in auroral research.
-Svalbard’s unique climate with polar night from November until February, make the season for observing the northern lights long.
+The location in Longyearbyen, Svalbard, high above the Arctic Circle and near the North Pole, offers capabilities in auroral research.
+Svalbard's climate with polar night from November until February makes the season for observing the northern lights long.

-The EISCAT Svalbard Radar (ESR) also operates the UHF-band, at 500 MHz with a transmitter peak power of 1000 kW, 25 % duty cycle and 1 μs – 2 ms pulse length with frequency and phase modulation capability.
-There are two antennas, a 32 meter mechanically fully steerable parabolic dish antenna, and a 42 meter fixed parabolic antenna aligned along the direction of the local geomagnetic field.
+The EISCAT Svalbard Radar (ESR) also operates the UHF-band, at 500 MHz with a transmitter peak power of 1000 kW, 25% duty cycle and 1 μs – 2 ms pulse length with frequency and phase modulation capability.
+There are two antennas, a 32-meter mechanically fully steerable parabolic dish antenna, and a 42-meter fixed parabolic antenna aligned along the direction of the local geomagnetic field.

 The whole radar system is controlled by computers, and the sites in Tromsø, Kiruna, Sodankylä, and Longyearbyen are interconnected via the Internet.